 Millions of people in the world enjoy gambling.
-Whether it is on the internet or at land-based casinos, gambling can be an entertaining and fun activity.
+Whether it is on internet casinos in Canada, or at land-based casinos, gambling can be an entertaining and fun activity.
 However, some people have a bit of trouble controlling their gambling behaviour.
 This behaviour leads to serious problems that end up affecting a person’s life, and this can be classified as gambling addiction.

 Explaining Gambling Addiction